mikaylarmcgraw/Python-Work/Flask Getting Started/README.md

 ## Running Flask Application
 - Once your environment is successfully set up you can run the following command: `python -m flask run -p 9999 ` this will run the flask application on the specified port 9999.
+To stop the server just press CTR + C.
 ## CORS
 - To enable your application to send and receive requests from other web apps you need to enable CORS (Cross Origin Resource Sharing).
 You can enable CORS in your application with the following steps:
 - First install the package flask-cors using the following command in your terminal window: `pip install -U flask-cors`